How To Tell If You Can Deduct Your Property Taxes

 State and local property taxes might also be imposed on personal property, like cars and boats.
 To be deductible, the tax must be charged on an annual basis, though it can be collected more or less frequently, and it must be based on the value of the property.
 For example, if a state charges a $50 registration fee for all cars and an additional tax based on the value of the car, only the portion based on the value of the car would be deductible.
 You can check your personal property tax records, such as your car registration receipt, to find the deductible portion.

-The 2017 tax year is the last year that taxpayers are allowed to claim an unlimited deduction for property taxes.
-As part of the Trump tax plan, starting in 2018, taxpayers will be limited to deducting a maximum of $10,000 of property taxes, state and local income taxes, and state and local sales taxes.
+The 2017 tax year was the last year that taxpayers were allowed to claim an unlimited deduction for property taxes.
+As part of the Tax Cuts and Jobs Act of 2017, which largely took effect on Jan.
+1, 2018, taxpayers are limited to deducting a maximum of $10,000 of property taxes, state and local income taxes, and state and local sales taxes.
 The $10,000 limit is the same for both singles and for married couples.
-So, if you’re over the limit, you won’t be able to deduct all of your property taxes in 2018 and beyond.
+However, those with a married filing separate status are limited to $5,000.
+So, if you’re over the limit for your filing status, you won’t be able to deduct all of your property taxes when you file your 2020 tax return.